 - All of the modifications were reviewed by the Advisory Committee on Accessible Transit.

-Some other upgrades customers can look forward to:
+Some other upgrades for customers include:

 - New wall, ceiling and stair finishes and refurbished floors;